 “Not only did being a College Prep Scholar boost my confidence by showing me that my dreams weren’t out of my reach, but it also allowed me to surround myself with like-minded individuals that have ambitions similar to mine.”

 – Chase A., 2018 College Prep Scholar, Dartmouth ’23

 A supposed affliction of students in their final year of high school, characterized by a decline in motivation or performance.

 If you’re a high school senior, you have likely been forewarned by your counselor, teachers, or parents about “senioritis.”
-Graduation is now less than six months away and it can be tempting to slip into a senioritis state of mind.
+Graduation is now less than six months away, and it can be tempting to slip into a senioritis state of mind.
 But now — more than ever! — it’s important to stay on track.
 To make this part easier on you, we’ve compiled our tips to help you fight senioritis: Continue reading →

 At this point in the application process, you have probably spent countless hours on the QuestBridge application, and likely wrote numerous drafts of your essays.
 It would be great to hear that you never have to write a college admissions essay again, but unfortunately, that is probably not the case.

-Many of our partner colleges have a short answer/essay prompt that you need to pay attention to.
-Sometimes it’s just a few words long: Continue reading →
+Many of our college partners have a short answer/essay prompt that you need to pay attention to.
+Today, we’re going to show you how to tackle one of the most common supplemental essay topics: Continue reading →